-Glass-reinforced resins, can cause wear in certain areas of the barrel, screw and mold.
+Glass-reinforced resins can cause wear in certain areas of the barrel, screw and mold.
 When molding large quantities of these resins, certain precautions should be taken to minimize wear effects in the equipment and molds.
 To improve the injection unit when processing glass reinforced resins, hard surfacing alloys and/or high loaded steels should be used for barrels, screws and check ring.
 Tests on bi-metallic specially treated injection units (barrel, screw and check ring) show a lifetime improvement of 5 to 10 times compared to standard equipment.
+In order to minimize screw wear, special abrasion and corrosion resistant steels and treatments are available.